chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 be denoted token_key and its identifier be token_key_id.
 Clients are also given as input the name of the issuer, from which they can construct the target URL for the issuer directory.
-If clients have already checked this issuer’s token key, i.e., they’ve previously run K-Check, they can simply reuse the result up to its expiration.
-Otherwise, clients invoke K-Check in parallel with the issuance protocol.
+If clients have already checked this issuer’s token key, i.e., they’ve previously run a consistency check, they can simply reuse the result up to its expiration.
+Otherwise, clients invoke a mirror-based consistency check in parallel with the issuance protocol.

-Each issuer directory can yield one or more normalized representations that clients use in the K-Check protocol.
+Each issuer directory can yield one or more normalized representations that clients use in the consistency check.
 For example, given a mirrored token directory resource like the
 following:

 ~~~